 Things To Take Into Consideration

 Not all cat trees are created equally.
 Here are some things you need to take into consideration when shopping for a cat tree.
+Avoid cat trees that are made of harmful toxins, to keep your kitty safe.

 Easy To Clean